IKEA

 Warranty

-IKEA's standard quality guarantee for chests of drawers in the US is 10 years and covers manufacturing defects in materials and workmanship under normal household use.
-It does not cover normal wear and tear, finish damage from cleaning agents, scratches and dents from use, or damage from improper assembly (which includes over-torqued cam screws piercing drawer fronts — a common owner-reported issue that IKEA generally treats as user-induced).
+IKEA does not publish a multi-year limited warranty for chests of drawers in the US — the published warranty schedule covers seating furniture, mattresses, PAX/KOMPLEMENT wardrobes, and SEKTION kitchens, but not dressers.
+The 365-day return on unused items and 180-day return on used items is the de facto coverage on the NORDLI, and quality complaints inside that window are typically resolved as returns or replacements rather than under a stated warranty term.
+Over-torqued cam screws piercing drawer fronts — a common owner-reported issue — are generally treated by IKEA as user-induced and not covered.
 The IKEA Family card in many regions includes "oops insurance" that covers replacement of broken parts during assembly at no charge.
 Save the receipt and the assembly hardware bag — both are required for any warranty claim.

 Our Ratings